Ovil101/MazeSolver/README.md

-# MazeSolver
+# Maze Solver

-Solves an image of a maze
+Takes an image of a maze and outputs an image of the maze with a highlighted solution path.